vipickering/vincentp/_posts/2013-11-20-a-smarter-jekyll-workflow.md

 I selected [Jekyll](http://jekyllrb.com){:rel="external"} as the platform for my blog after trying out many other options.
 It’s a great blogging platform, and its balancing between code flexibility and simple blogging software really hits my sweet spot.

-One of the major selling points with Jekyll, is the tight integration with [Github Pages](http://pages.github.com){:rel="external"}.
+One of the major selling points with Jekyll, is the tight integration with [GitHub Pages](http://pages.github.com){:rel="external"}.
 The easy deployment and removal of dealing with terrible hosting companies, FTP servers and all the usual deployment issues are a huge boon, especially when most people blog in their spare time.
 The last thing you want to deal with at 1AM is a server that has exceeded its bandwidth and gone down.

 ## Life Is Always Messy